google/WebFundamentals/src/content/en/fundamentals/security/encrypt-in-transit/enable-https.md

 some or all of the process (including, in some cases, key pair and CSR generation).

-Send the CA to your CSR, and follow their instructions to receive your final certificate or certificate chain.
+Send the CSR to your CA, and follow their instructions to receive your final certificate or certificate chain.

 Different CAs charge different amounts of money for the service of vouching